pixelshaded/node-jfk/README.md

 Aka does not use body/query parser out of the box (does use json middleware), but since these are native connect middlewares it can be easy to add to the framework.
 Also, a lot of the customized middleware is designed with only json in mind.
 For instance, the router is currently not designed to generate urls with a query in them.

 #Config
-Config files are hardwired in to the config folder.
+Config files are hardwired to the config folder.
 They are loaded in the app.js before environments and bound to the app.

+##Folder Structure

+###Dist
+Dist contains server specific configurations (like database, domain name, etc).
+You simply need to copy to copy these to the config folder and remove the dist extension.

+###Environment
+This contains your express environment configuration, aka app.configure().
+The global environment is loaded first, and then your specific environment is loaded afterwards.
+The environment is set inside the server.json file.
+Typically, I will bind all my global objects in the global environment, and leave any middleware to the actual environment files so I have full control on middleware flow.
+For instance, I would add node-mysql module to app.mysql in the global environment, but not say a session store for connect.

 #Routing
 All routing is in one place: defined in every controller and given a name.
 This is powerful because you can group your routes together by function or category (the controller itself), and see the functionality and routing all in the same place.